juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 The development of an instrument capable of measuring confined samples has a long history.
 The initial approach [[1]](#1) was bring two solid surfaces together, with two quartz blocks providing they are parallel surfaces and a hydraulic pressure system used to bring the surfaces to within 10-100 nm of each other.
 The pressure required was large (10-150 bar), and strongly dependent of the sample.
-Other approaches (Kuhl and coworkers, 2001) also developed a similar confinement cell for neutron reflectometry with a limit of 80 to 100 nm for the smallest distance between surfaces.
+Other approaches [[2]](#2) also developed a similar confinement cell for neutron reflectometry with a limit of 80 to 100 nm for the smallest distance between surfaces.
 This approach also has the possibility to apply steady shear rates from 0.001 to 20 Hz (faster with oscillatory motion).
 Both approaches have similar problems: solid surface approach can be limited by any dust present between substrates, affecting the pressure distribution across the surfaces; the inherent long range waviness of substrates